 But there is a reason why forests have become such monsters in and of themselves.
 Not all tales of horror in the woods are fabricated by active, childish minds.

-As I mentioned last week, the Carpathian Interlude series revolves around a particular event in Roman history known as the Varus Disaster.
+The Carpathian Interlude series revolves around a particular event in Roman history known as the Varus Disaster.
 It took place in A.D.
 9, during the reign of Emperor Augustus, and it was truly the stuff of nightmares.

 Public Quinctilius Varus was a patrician Roman general and member of the imperial circle who had been put in charge of the administration of Germania, which had only recently been tentatively subdued by Rome.
 Varus had previously had success governing provinces in Africa, Syria, and Judea, so it was believed he would be more than capable of handling Germania.

 Varus is said to have also had a reputation for being a tyrant who inflicted brutal punishment on the people he was governing and squeezing taxes out of.

 It’s safe to say that Varus thought he was quite secure in his position.
 He was a skilled administrator by Roman standards, had a proven track record, the bloodline to back it up, and a staff of trusted advisors.

 Among the people on Varus’ staff was a man named Arminius.
 Does that name ring a bell?